 General Admission: $22.50

-In 2020, Design Miami has launched its shop, a digital marketplace where visitors can view and purchase onnline hundreds of contemporary artworks at all kinds of prices.
+In 2020, to face the unprecedented times, Design Miami/ has launched its own virtual shop, a digital marketplace where visitors can view and purchase hundreds of contemporary artworks at all kinds of prices.

 Insights Design Miami/